Donate

 She was born on July 16, 1902, in Rocktown, County Donegal, Ireland, and given the name Letitia.
 She was daughter of the late Bernard and Catherine McGurk Convery.
 She entered the IHM Congregation at Marywood on September 30, 1926, received the religious habit on December 29, 1926, and made profession of her vows on January 2, 1929.

 The funeral will be Friday, May 14 at the Marian Convent, with Mass of Christian Burial at 9:30 a.m.
-Interment will follow at St. Catherine’s Cemetery, Moscow, Pennsylvania.
+Interment will follow at St. Catherine’s Cemetery, Moscow, PA.
 Friends may call at the Marian Convent Thursday afternoon or evening.

 The Congregation of the Sisters, Servants of the Immaculate Heart of Mary benefited from the efforts to bring young women from Ireland to Scranton, Pennsylvania.